Microsoft refuses to deliver data stored abroad

 Microsoft

-But after a two-hour hearing in New York, U.S. District Judge Loretta Preska ruled that a warrant requiring the company to hand over all of its data for inspection was legal, regardless of where it was stored.
+But after a two-hour hearing at , U.S. District Judge Loretta Preska ruled that the warrant requiring the company to turn over all data to her for inspection is legal, regardless of where it was stored.

 The judge said he would temporarily suspend the order to allow Microsoft to appeal to the 2 US Circuit Court of Appeals.